blehh2556/ajufohoc/README.md

 8. Cick the blue button that says **push to origin** on the right hand side of the page, to send it to github.

-    **Note**: As you make changes, Andrew Etter recommends you push to your forge frequently to help you catch problems.
+    **Note**: As you make changes to your file, Andrew Etter recommends you push to your forge(GitHub) frequently.
+This is helpful if you need to go back to previous versions or encounter errors.

 ## Section 3: Setting up a Virtual Environment
-But before we can work with Python and Pelican we need to set up a virtual environment using these steps:
+Before we can work with Python and Pelican we need to set up a virtual environment using these steps:

 1. Open Command Prompt.

 2. Type: `cd C:\yourFolderName`

-3. Type in this code and press enter :<br>`python -m venv .venv `
+3. Type in this code :<br>`python -m venv .venv `

+4. Press Enter.

-4. Type in this code and press enter :<br> `.venv\Scripts\activate `
+5. Type in this code :<br> `.venv\Scripts\activate `

+6. Press Enter.

-    After steps 1-4, you will know you're successful if `(.venv)` is now in front of your directory like this <br>` (.venv) C:\Users\chiny>`
+    After steps 1-5, you will know you're successful if `(.venv)` is now in front of your directory.
+E.g:  <br>` (.venv) C:\Users\chiny>`

     Now your virtual environment is set up.
 Do not exit your command prompt window and proceed to the next steps.